AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Aquatic.* You can breathe underwater and have a Swimming Speed equal to your Speed.

-*Claws.* Your unarmed strikes deal 1d6 + your Strength modifier slashing damage, and you gain a Climbing Speed equal to your Speed.
+*Claws.* Your Unarmed Strikes deal 1d6 + your Strength modifier Slashing damage, and you gain a Climbing Speed equal to your Speed.

 *Wings.* When you are in a fall of 10 feet or more, you can use your Reaction to extend your wings and slow your fall to 60 feet per round, for up to 1 minute.
 While falling in this way you can glide a number of feet equal to your Speed per turn, and you take 0 damage from the fall when you land.
 You determine the direction of the glide, and you can act as normal while slowly falling.